-With this in mind the consumer facing side of the investment world has been forced to adapt.
+With this in mind, the consumer-facing side of the investment world has been forced to adapt.
 Today's consumers demand everything now along with ease of use and good value.
-It therefore stands to reason that the consumer side of investing has had to catch up fast and this is where robo-advisors have come to the rescue.
+It, therefore, stands to reason that the consumer side of investing has had to catch up fast and this is where Artificial Intelligence has come to the rescue.

-If you are not familiar with the term robo-advisors, they are algorithm-driven software bots that perform portfolio management 24 hours a day, 7 days a week, 365 days a year.
-They don't need food or sleep and that's a very good thing when it comes to taking care of your hard earned money.
+If you are not familiar with the term robo-advisor, they are algorithm-driven software bots that perform portfolio management 24 hours a day, 7 days a week, 365 days a year.
+They don't need food or sleep and that's a very good thing when it comes to taking care of your hard-earned finances.

 Since then robo-advisors have grown both in popularity and in terms of the sheer number entering the market.